project-illium/illium-documentation/docs/api/wallet-server.md

     bytes view_key  = 1;

-    // The number of transactions to skip, starting with the oldest first.
-    // Does not affect results of unconfirmed transactions. uint32 nb_skip  = 2;
+    // The number of transactions to skip, starting with the oldest first. uint32 nb_skip  = 2;
     // Specify the number of transactions to fetch. uint32 nb_fetch = 3;